Clachaig

 The Hamlet consists of twenty-two houses and was built for accommodation for the workers of the powder mill.
 The mill manufactured gunpowder.

 The river at the bottom of the glen is the Blackcraig Burn that joins the Little Eachaig River, then joining the River Eachaig and flowing into the Holy Loch.

+Transportation

+The settlement is served by the 478 Dunoon–Portavadie bus, operated by West Coast Motors.